-Creating safe and reliable backups has been a key task in data centers since their inception — and for good reason.
+Creating safe and reliable backups has been a critical task in data centers since their inception — and for good reason.
 When you lose data, the ability to recover it quickly can mean the difference between inconvenience and disaster.
 And using cloud backup vs. traditional backup methods can help ensure you’re in the former category.

 Cloud vs. Local Backup Methods and Media